longturn/freeciv21/docs/General/Manuals/client-manual.rst

 double-click on a unit, the :guilabel:`City Dialog` will close and the unit will be selected.
 See `Unit Controls`_ for more information on what you can do with units.

+If you wish to select more than one unit to give a command to, you can do that by holding the ``ctrl`` key on your keyboard and then left-clicking on the units you want to select.
+When finished, right-click on one of the selected units and pick option you want.
+This is a great way to activate a collection of units all at once.

 .. figure:: ../../_static/images/gui-elements/city-dialog-units.png
   :align: center
+  :scale: 65%
   :alt: Freeciv21 City Dialog Units
   :figclass: align-center